Downward transference of mice and universality of local core models: Introduction

 \subsection{Applications}

-\begin{corollary} Assume that $\mbfM$ is a proper class inner model. \begin{itemize} \item[(a)] Granting that, in $\mbfV$, there is no proper class inner model with a Woodin cardinal, and $S_\delta$ is stationary for proper class many cardinals $\delta$ that are regular in $\mbfV$, then the model $\mbfK^{\mbfM}$ is universal for all set sized iterable $1$-small premice in $\mbfV$. \item[(b)] Under the assumptions that, in $\mbfV$, there is no proper class inner model with a strong cardinal, and $\ptm_\delta(\delta^+)\cap\mbfM$ is stationary for proper class many cardinals $\delta$ that are regular in $\mbfV$, we conclude that $\mbfK^{\mbfM}$ is universal with respect to all extender models in $\mbfV$ so, in particular, the models $\mbfK^{\mbfM}$ and $\mbfK$ are Dodd-Jensen equivalent.
-Here, $\mbfK$ is true core model constructed in $\mbfV$. \end{itemize} \end{corollary}
+\begin{corollary} Assume that $\mbfM$ is a proper class inner model. \begin{itemize} \item[(a)] Granting that, in $\mbfV$, there is no proper class inner model with a Woodin cardinal, and $S_\delta$ is stationary for proper class many cardinals $\delta$ that are regular in $\mbfV$, then the model $\mbfK^{\mbfM}$ is universal for all set sized iterable $1$-small premice in $\mbfV$. \item[(b)] Under the assumptions that, in $\mbfV$, there is no proper class inner model with a strong cardinal, and $\ptm_\delta(\delta^+)\cap\mbfM$ is stationary for proper class many cardinals $\delta$ that are regular in $\mbfV$, we conclude that $\mbfK^{\mbfM}$ is universal with respect to all extender models in $\mbfV$ so, in particular, the models $\mbfK^{\mbfM}$ and $\mbfK=\mbfK^\mbfV$ are Dodd-Jensen equivalent. \end{itemize} \end{corollary}

 \begin{proof} The conclusions in (a) are obvious consequences of Theorem~\ref{t0.1}.
-The conclusion on the universality of $\mbfK^{\mbfM}$ in (b) follows from the well-known fact that in the absence of proper class inner models with strong cardinals, the universality with respect to set-sized extender models implies the universality with respect to proper class extender models (see, for example, Zeman \cite[Lemma 6.6.6]{imlc}).
-Since both $\mbfK^{\mbfM}$ and $\mbfK$ are both universal in the sense of $\mbfV$, they are Dodd-Jensen equivalent. \end{proof}
+The conclusion on universality of $\mbfK^{\mbfM}$ in (b) follows from the well-known fact that in the absence of proper class inner models with strong cardinals, universality with respect to set-sized extender models implies universality with respect to proper class extender models (see, for example, Zeman \cite[Lemma 6.6.6]{imlc}).
+Since $\mbfK^{\mbfM}$ and $\mbfK$ are both universal in the sense of $\mbfV$, they are Dodd-Jensen equivalent. \end{proof}

-If there is no proper class inner model with a strong cardinal then the above corollary is a generalization of the well-known fact that $\mbfK$ is generically absolute.
+If there is no proper class inner model with a strong cardinal then the above corollary is a generalization of the well-known fact that $\mbfK$ is generically absolute; see Zeman~\cite{imlc}.
 In the case of generic absoluteness we let $\mbfV$ play the role of $\mbfM[G]$ where $G$ is a generic filter for some poset in $\mbfM$, and conclude that $\mbfK^{\mbfM}=\mbfK$.
 If $\mbfV$ is not a generic extension of $\mbfM$ we of course cannot expect that the core model will remain unchanged, but by the above corollary we still can expect that the core models of $\mbfM$ and $\mbfV$ are close.